 And to be honest when I look back at pictures I don’t really remember it looking like that.
 I think that in my eyes, my home always looked the way I dreamed it would look… not how it actually looked.

 My dad was proud, too.
 In fact, my dad is the reason that this whole blog started.
 For nearly a full year, he (and my mom, family and countless friends) helped me to fix my place up!

 But, my dad was right there with me through it all that first year.
-And I’m not talking like… “oh he helped me paint the kitchen and it was a great day.”
-No. I’m talking “weekdays, weekends, up at 6 AM parging the foundation, climbing onto the roof to paint/clean out the chimney” type stuff.
+And I’m not talking like… “oh he helped me paint the hallway and it was a great day.”
+No. I’m talking weekdays, weekends, up at 5 AM parging the foundation, climbing onto the roof to paint/clean out the chimney, renovating the kitchen-type stuff.

 And… on Christmas in 2012 after nearly a year of DIYing, I sat my dad down at the computer and showed him his gift.
 He started at the beginning and read every single post.
 And then he read them backwards.
 And from beginning to end… again… lol.

 So, the “thank you” gift to my amazing dad was complete.
 And, my first year of home ownership (2012) came to an end.
 Although I had no intentions of continuing to write, I found myself referencing my blog to recall dates and materials more often than I care to reveal.
 One day, I opened an email from someone who was reading my blog and telling me how helpful its been to them.